day8/re-frame-10x/README.md

 In addition, re-frame is as much "data oriented" as it is functional in design.
 It "flows" data, in a loop, through the functions you provide.

-So, data is at the center of `re-frame-trace`.
+So, data is at the core of `re-frame-trace` and that's a powerful and leverageable substrate.

 ### Data Dashboard

-There's often too much data - too much detail.
+Except, there's often too much data - too much detail.

 So, `re-frame-trace` tries to be something of a  "dashboard" in the sense that it tries to turn "raw data" into "information" through curated analysis, and "roll ups"